 Most teabag organizers will be split up into 6 or more different compartments which make great, preinstalled dividers for the different supplies.
 It can be used for a variety of craft supplies, but I have found if you use small supplies like the previously mentioned googly-eyes, they will end up being placed into all the sections and everything will mix.
 I recommend that you use these for items like pens, markers, pencils, art brushes, or crayons.

-A turntable is a super fun way for you to display and store your different items.
+A turntable or a lazy susan is a super fun way for you to display and store your different items.
 It makes it super easy for multiple children to have access to the craft supplies during art time, and honestly, it is fun to spin the turntable as well.

 Many of the turntables that are made for arts and crafts also have an option of interchangeable sections that allow you to quickly and easily prepare the turntable with the proper supplies.